This “New Tycoon” Super Stock

 This very risky fifteen-month journey yielded a return of only 25%.
 A pretty paltry sum for the duration and risk of the expedition.

-The Cabot Global Stocks Explorer aims to do a lot better than this, and with less risk.
+The Cabot Global Stocks Explorer aims to do a lot better for you than this, and with less risk.

 Cabot Global Stocks Explorer scours the world for the best investing opportunities

-Here are just some of the big, emerging and profit-filled opportunities I have been working on for your future benefit.
+Here are just some of the big, emerging and profit-filled opportunities, from around the globe, I have been working on for your future benefit.

 Clean Energy & Transportation